Buying and Double Bass - New or Used?

 There are people who are letting go of their pre-loved basses on Carousell.

-In Consumer-to-Consumer (C2C) sales, they might only be able to tell you where they bought it from, what has the bass been used for, how old is it etc. They might not be able to answer the more technical questions.
+In Consumer-to-Consumer (C2C) sales, they might only be able to tell you which shop they bought it from, what has the bass been used for, how old is it etc. Most C2C sellers might not be able to answer the more technical questions.

-Remember to check whether they sell the bow, bass bag along with the double bass if you need them.
-It might be "bass-only".
+Remember to check whether they bundle the bow, bass bag along with the double bass if you need them.
+Without stating it outright, it might turn out to be "instrument-only".

-1) changing strings before they fray or get rusty
+1) changing strings periodically before they fray or get rusty

-2) ensuring due care when swapping out old strings and installing new ones to make sure that the bridge feet is still standing properly on the bass (to prevent warping)
+2) ensuring due care when swapping out old strings and installing new ones to make sure that the bridge feet is still sitting properly on the bass (to prevent bridge warp)

-3) keeping the bass out of drastic changes or extremes in humidity and temperature
+3) keeping the bass away from moisture, or drastic changes or extremes in humidity and temperature

 4) ensuring that it is in a "playable" state